sikandergahir6-dotcom/The-Impossible-Trading-Bot-/README.md

 ✅ Bar colors for live signals

+NOTE: Designed and implemented algorithmic trading strategies in PineScript (Nasdaq index, Gold futures), including signal generation, backtesting, and performance evaluation.
+Currently extending models into Python for more advanced testing and automation

+so this script is more of avisual inicator for before the finale on python

 // This Pine Script® code is subject to the terms of the Mozilla Public License 2.0 at https://mozilla.org/MPL/2.0/
 // © sikandergahir6